aws/aws-graviton-getting-started/README.md

-# Getting started with AWS Graviton
+# AWS Graviton Technical Guide

-This repository is meant to help new users start using the Arm-based AWS Graviton and Graviton2 processors which power the latest generation of Amazon EC2 instances.
-While it calls out specific features of the Graviton processors themselves, this repository is also generically useful for anyone running code on Arm.
+This repository provides technical guidance for users and developers using [Amazon EC2 instances powered by AWS Graviton processors](https://aws.amazon.com/ec2/graviton/) (including the latest generation Graviton3 processors).
+While it calls out specific features of the Graviton processors themselves, this repository is also generally useful for anyone running code on Arm-based systems.

 # Contents
 * [Transitioning to Graviton](#transitioning-to-graviton)